 In our view, economic forecasts have value for investors, but not because they are crystal balls.
-Rather, they provide a useful snapshot of sentiment.
-Forecasts reveal supranational organizations’ views, which can influence others’ opinions, including other research outfits, policymakers, commentators and investors.
-The reaction to popular, widely followed forecasts also reveals insight about people’s feelings.
-This combination sets baseline expectations—critical information for investors as they assess how outlooks square with reality.
+Rather, we think they provide a useful snapshot of sentiment.
+In our experience, forecasts reveal supranational organisations’ views, which can influence others’ opinions, including other research outfits, policymakers, commentators and investors.
+The reaction to popular, widely followed forecasts can reveal insight about people’s feelings.
+This combination helps set the market’s baseline expectations—critical information, in our view, for investors as they assess how outlooks square with reality.

 Exhibit 1: US Lending Has Been Picking Up